 It is important to be familiar with these because there are "conditions" and "syndromes" that can be treated to reduce peoples' discomfort, while the HSP trait is genetic hardwiring: You simply "have it," just like you have "blue eyes" or "small feet."

-Always keep in mind that you can't "treat" being an HSP, and you can't be "diagnosed with" high sensitivity-- although a few less informed members of the mental health profession persist in doing so.
+Above all, always keep in mind that you can't "treat" being an HSP, and you can't be "diagnosed with" high sensitivity-- although a few less informed members of the mental health profession persist in doing so.

 High Sensitivity... and Introversion